openshift-labs/learn-katacoda/middleware/middleware-quarkus/getting-started/01-create-project.md

 ![Architecture](/openshift/assets/middleware/quarkus/arch.png)

+# Wait for prerequisite downloads

+A suitable Java runtime is being installed and should take less than a minute.
+Once it's done, continue below!

 # Create basic project

 The easiest way to create a new Quarkus project is to click to run the following command: